sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-02-java-installaion.md

 ---
 In this article we are going to see installation process of Java.
 By mean of Java, I am referring JDK which comes with JRE.

-What is Java?
+## What is Java?

-As we k
-the commands and tools which are available after installing Java SDK.
-Mainly we will focus on the basic of the command and we will see commands related to administrating java project.
-I found this is helpful when you are using java for automation and managing java codes.

-Why we are learning this : We have to learning this for some specific focus.
-We need some administration task doing for test automation.
-Like as
-- Running Selenium grid/ Stanalone servers
-- Running JMeter remotely
-- Running JUnit packages
-- Running Android unit tests
-- Appending command in the build system for build or continuous integration in JAVA projects.

-After installing java we need to add Java to system variable:
+Java introduced as programming language, which has its own runtime environment(named JRE) that runs java applications on top of JVM(java virtual machine)

+# Java Installation
+- For Open JDK :
+- For Graal VM :
+- For Oracle JDK :

+# Configure Environment
-Add Java to OS's PATH.
+Java to OS's PATH.
 Keep the java's bin directory path in the operation system's path .It will help a OS to find the commands.

 ### For win 7:
 Start -> Control Panel-> System -> Advanced system settings -> Advanced ->Environment Variables -> System variables -> PATH.